-Drones are fun to use and more and more people are flying them.
-But drones flown in a populous area can also be hazardous to other people, animals and other aircraft and as such CASA will soon be making it mandatory for all operators to either be accredited or licensed, and all drones will need to be registered depending on the drones weight and type of use.
+Drone’s are fun to use and more and more people are flying them.
+But drones flown in a populous area can also be hazardous to other people, animals, and other aircraft and as such CASA will soon be making it mandatory for all operators to either be accredited or licensed, and all drones will need to be registered depending on the drone’s weight and type of use.
 When using your drone for fishing it is important to understand the drone rules and limitations to ensure your compliance and avoid some nasty fines.
-The Civil Aviation Safety Authority of Australia has a lot of information regarding these changes and everyone who presently flies a drone or is looking to should visit https://www.casa.gov.au/drones and prepare for these changes and stay current with the Australian drone rules.
+The Civil Aviation Safety Authority of Australia or CASA for short has a lot of information regarding these changes and everyone who presently flies a recreational drone or is looking to. should visit https://www.casa.gov.au/drones and prepare for these changes and stay current with the Australian drone rules.

 It is also very important to understand the current Drone safety rules in Australia to ensure you are operating your drone safely, legally and do not unknowingly break the law resulting in a very large fine.
-Did you know that you could be fined up to AUS $10,500.00 for breaking the drone safety rules or should you fly in restricted airspace.
+Did you know that you could be fined up to AUD $10,500.00 for breaking the Australian drone safety rules or should you fly in restricted airspace.
 In NSW for an example if you fly your drone within 300m of a marine mammal like a whale or dolphin you could be fined as much as $110,000!!

 Drone fishing could be a lot more expensive if you do not understand the Australian drone rules.
 In addition, as drone fishing is becoming more popular it is vitally important for everyone to be responsible and abide by the drone rules.